Skills reference

 # My Skill

-Detailed instructions for the sub-agent go here.
-This content becomes
+Detailed instructions go here.
+In sub-agent mode, this content becomes

 Frontmatter fields